Businesses of varying sizes and industries all have challenges. One of these is maintaining taxation obligations on a timely basis.

 - There are no current Inspector-General of Taxation Ombudsman (IGTO) dealings.

-A disclosed debt can impact a business’s ability to maintain a fluid financial arrangements with lenders and suppliers alike.
+A disclosed debt can impact a business’s ability to maintain fluid financial arrangements with lenders and suppliers alike.

 Managing Tax Obligations

-It can seem convenient or easy to use the ATO as a bank facility, though for a number of reasons related to solvency and credit, it is important to be up to date with tax obligations.
+It can seem convenient or easy to use the ATO as a bank facility, though, for a number of reasons related to solvency and credit, it is important to be up to date with tax obligations.

 https://www.ato.gov.au/General/Paying-the-ATO